 Sometimes you may want to mark something in a text or note comments, hypotheses and further ideas, before you have even started thinking about categories and the general direction of your analysis.
 Just like you may then highlight passages in a book or stick a sticky note to a page, you can use the Highlight coding function in MAXQDA to mark texts with five colored, virtual pens (red, blue, green, yellow, and purple).
-You can find the color-coding button on the Codes toolbar.
+You can find the color-coding button at the top of the Document Browser window.